In the latest release of TERMite, we now include a fuzzy matching feature to help identify incorrectly spelt concepts in text.

 All of these forms are identified using TERMites fuzzy matching feature.

 By default, the algorithm assumes that somewhere in the text, the entity will be spelt correctly at least once.
-This can be changed to show all fuzzy matches in the text though given the huge number of similar words there may be a large number of hits!
+This can be changed to show all fuzzy matches in the text though given the huge number of similar words, there may be a large number of hits!

 Note the incorrectly spelt ‘hitamine (H2) receptor) being correctly attributed to the GENE HRH2

 Of course, some spelling changes lie in a more grey area.
-For instance a search using our protein type dictionary for ‘oxytocin receptor’s identified a number of papers (such as this) through the fuzzy match of ‘oxytocics’ that describe a class of drugs operating on the oxtytocin receptors.
+For instance, a search using our protein-type dictionary for ‘oxytocin receptors identified a number of papers (such as this) through the fuzzy match of ‘oxytocics’ that describe a class of drugs operating on the oxtytocin receptors.
 It is of course, very debatable whether oxytocics is a true synonym for oxytocin receptors – it all depends on the research the customer is performing.

-With fuzzy matching enabled, the user now can now choose to include or exclude this type of term on a case by case basis.
+With fuzzy matching enabled, the user now can now choose to include or exclude this type of term on a case-by-case basis.

-If you’d like see how our fuzzy matching feature works on your data or have any questions, please get in touch.
+If you’d like to see how our fuzzy matching feature works on your data or have any questions, please get in touch.